lwmlyy/SREF/README.md

-# Knowledge-Enhanced Word Sense Disambiguation: Language Model and Beyond
+# A Synset Relation-enhanced Framework with a Try-again Mechanism for Word Sense Disambiguation

-This repository is the open source code for KESE, a Knowledge-Enhanced Sense Embedding method.
+This repository is the open source code for SREF, a Knowledge-Enhanced Sense Embedding method.

 ### Quick Evaluation
-For a quick evaluation of our systems' (KESE<sub>base</sub>, KESE<sub>enhanced</sub>, KESE<sub>sup</sub>) results on five WSD datasets (SE2, SE3, SE07, SE13 and SE15) and the combined dataset (ALL), run command.sh on your Linux machine or use a Git bash tool on Windows.
+For a quick evaluation of our systems' (SREF<sub>kb</sub>, SREF<sub>sup</sub>) results on five WSD datasets (SE2, SE3, SE07, SE13 and SE15) and the combined dataset (ALL), run command.sh on your Linux machine or use a Git bash tool on Windows.

 ## Table of Contents
 - [Requirements](#Requirements)